 The Governing Body has a responsibility to ensure that the school has a written policy for dogs in School.
-The Head of School and Executive Headteacher are responsible for implementing this policy.
+The Headteacher are responsible for implementing this policy.
 Teachers, staff, pupils, parents and visitors are required to abide by this policy.
 The curriculum will support learning about dogs and how best to behave around our dog.
 This will include highlighting that not all dogs are well trained and that caution must be used around unknown dogs outside school.